 Experiment 1: Setup and Language Fundamentals

-Flutter development environment and write a simple program to understand
+Objective: To set up a complete Flutter development environment and write a simple program to understand the core syntax and features of the Dart programming language.

 Part A: Install Flutter and Dart SDK